Wu Yi-fang: Political

-Wu Yi-fang began her political career in 1938 when she was chosen for the People's Political Council (PPC) in place of the communist delegation who declined to participate.
+Wu Yi-fang began her political career in 1938 when she was chosen for the People's Political Council (PPC) in place of the Chinese Communist Party (CCP) delegation who declined to participate.
 Wu had a remarkable ability to remain composed in heated arguments and oftentimes effectively served as an arbiter between rivals.
-In her position, Wu sought to uphold and establish democratic values in China and often warned of the dangers of a political system which appoints its own representative, such as the Communist Party that was beginning to gain popularity in China in the late 1930s.
+In her position, Wu sought to uphold and establish democratic values in China and often warned of the dangers of a political system which appoints its own representative, such as the CCP that was beginning to gain popularity in China in the late 1930s.

 After the Japanese surrender and subsequent retreat from Chinese territory, Wu Yi-fang became concerned with the growing “communist problem” within China.
-As a lifelong advocate for the benefits of an efficient democratic government, Wu viewed the Communist party as yet another group seeking to consolidate power and believed that both the Communists and the Chiang governments were driven by their self-interests and would not be able to work together for betterment of the Chinese nation.
+As a lifelong advocate for the benefits of an efficient democratic government, Wu viewed the CCP as yet another group seeking to consolidate power and believed that both the CCP and the Chiang governments were driven by their self-interests and would not be able to work together for betterment of the Chinese nation.
 Wu had also become quite critical of corruption and inefficiency within Chiang Kai-Shek's government.
 Wu believed that the communists were not successful at achieving support due to their ideology but rather due to the “continual poverty and skillful (use of) propaganda”.
 Although a prominent figure within the Chinese democracy, Wu's advice and calls for democratic change and reform were continuously ignored by Chaing Kai-Shek.
 As the communist victory over Chaing Kai-Shek became evident in 1949, Wu remained hopeful, hope which grounded in Chinese tradition and an effective education system.
 After the communist victory, Wu began to support that new government and changed her criticisms of the Communists to positivity, based on its ability to efficiently organize people and institutions.
 Wu began to take on an active role in the communist government and joined several committees such as the Nanjing Peoples Representatives in order to ensure that her advocacy for education continued to be heard.